 Until then, I am very happy with the results that I am seeing.
 I have brighter skin, more refined skin texture, clearer skin, and the minimization of fine lines and wrinkles.

 All thanks to drugstore retinoids.
 They really are amazing anti-aging superstars!

 A Final Tip for Sensitive Skin

-Don’t forget about bakuchiol, a retinol alternative that is sourced from plants!
-This 2018 study on bakuchiol determined that bakuchiol is just as effective as retinol without the irritation!
+Don’t forget about bakuchiol, a retinol alternative sourced from plants!
+This clinical study on bakuchiol determined that bakuchiol is just as effective as retinol without the irritation!